SatinderSidhu/dotNetCore/README.md

 # dotNetCore
-A simple introduction to Dot Net Core
+A simple introduction to Dot Net Core.
+We will cover basics installation of dotNetCore, creating console app and web application.